XSR700/Election_Analysis/README.md

 # Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.

-The code will work well and precise with other elections where there is either more or less counties.
-Even with any other nuumber of candidates the loops funcitons can keep iterating until all names are displayed.
-However for elections that have upwards of perhaps 50 counties, the results will have a long list of counties to display.
+The code will work well and precisely with other elections where there are either more or fewer counties.
+Even with any other number of candidates, the loop functions can keep iterating until all names are displayed.
+However, for elections that have upwards of perhaps 50 counties, the results will have a long list of counties to display.
 An if statement can be made to display only the top 3 counties with the largest voter count.

 When dealing with tight margins another modification can be made to display the percentage to another decimal point.
 This can come in useful for elections with tight margins.
 To do this we would modify line 130 in our code to write:

 f"{candidate_name}: {vote_percentage:.2f}% ({votes:,})\n")

-Where the floating point goes to two decimal places instead of one.
+Where the floating-point goes to two decimal places instead of one.